-This quick tutorial shows you how to install the latest GNU Octave in Ubuntu 18.04 (or Ubuntu 16.04), while the Ubuntu repositories only provide an old version.
+This quick tutorial shows you how to install the latest GNU Octave in all current Ubuntu releases via Flatpak packages.

 Since there’s no stable PPA contains the latest Octave packages, Flatpak package is the easiest way to get the numerical computation software running on Ubuntu.

 Similar to Snap, Flatpak is an universal Linux package format that runs in sandbox.

 1. First open terminal (Ctrl+Alt+T) and make sure Flatpak support is enabled by running command:

 Old Ubuntu 16.04 & Ubuntu 18.04 need to add the Flatpak PPA first to install Flatpak framework.

 2. Then add the Flathub repository, the best place to get Flatpak apps: